sjentsch/lsjDocs/Ch07/Ch07_Probability.rst

 just imagine that they called 1000 New South Wales (NSW) voters at random, and 230 (23\%) of those claimed that they intended to vote for the Australian Labor Party (ALP).
-For the 2010 Federal election the Australian Electoral Commission reported 4,610,795 enrolled voters in NSW, so the opinions of the remaining 4,609,795 voters (about 99.98\% of voters) remain unknown to us.
-Even assuming that no-one lied to the polling company the only thing we can say with 100\% confidence is that the true ALP primary vote is somewhere between 230/4610795 (about
+For the 2010 Federal election the Australian Electoral Commission reported 4 610 795 enrolled voters in NSW, so the opinions of the remaining 4 609 795 voters (about 99.98\% of voters) remain unknown to us.
+Even assuming that no-one lied to the polling company the only thing we can say with 100\% confidence is that the true ALP primary vote is somewhere between 230 / 4 610 795 (about
-\0.005\%) and 4610025/4610795 (about 99.83\%).
-So, on what basit is it legitimate for the polling company, the newspaper, and the readership to conclude that the ALP primary vote is only about 23\%?
+\0.005\%) and 4 610 025 / 4 610 795 (about 99.83\%).
+So, on what basis
+is it legitimate for the polling company, the newspaper, and the readership to conclude that the ALP primary vote is only about 23\%?

 The answer to the question is pretty obvious.
-If I call 1000 people at random, and 230 of them say they intend to vote for the ALP, then it seems very unlikely that these are the *only* 230 people out of the entire voting public who actually intend to vote ALP.
+If I call 1 000 people at random, and 230 of them say they intend to vote for the ALP, then it seems very unlikely that these are the *only* 230 people out of the entire voting public who actually intend to vote ALP.
 In other words, we